mohamuhsin/magic-eight-ball/README.md

 Create another variable, and name it randomNumber.
 Set it equal to this expression, which uses two methods (Math.floor() and Math.random()) from the Math library.

+#6 Create one more variable named eightBall, and set it equal to an empty string.
+We will save a value to this variable in the next steps, depending on the value of randomNumber.